ManosFps1pt/chess/README.md

 # chess
 This is a developing project; it is a chess game whriten in python using the pygame module.
 In the future, I will add multiplayer and I am also planning on developing my own chess engine.
-The goal of this project is to have fun and to get better programming skllis
+The goal of this project is to have fun and to get better programming skllis.